 Whether it’s strengthening your passwords or treating emails from unknown senders with more caution, you can take a number of steps to reduce the threat of identity theft, online scams, malware, fraud and more.

-In 2019 alone, more than 12 million Americans were the victims of identity theft1.
-With as much as $600 billion lost annually due to cybercrime2, it’s more important than ever to protect your personal information and assets.
+In 2021, more than 15 million individuals were the victims of identity theft, losing as much as much as $24 billion annually, it’s more important than ever to protect your personal information and assets.1

 Here’s a cybersecurity checklist to help you get started.

 - Keep your software, operating system and browser up to date.
 Software companies continuously include security fixes with every upgrade they release.
 Installing updates as soon as they are available can help you better safeguard your devices against malicious software, known as malware.

 - Run a reputable antivirus product on your home PC or laptop.
 This will help prevent your device from becoming infected with malware and may clean up an existing infection.

 - Only download applications from Google Play™ or the App Store® and never from a third-party app store.
 Third-party app stores, or apps that pop up and encourage you to download them, are more likely to contain malware.

 - Don’t reuse the same or similar passwords across multiple websites and applications.
 When you do, if a hacker compromises one of your accounts, all of your other accounts using that same password could be vulnerable.